zlogic/matrix-eyes/README.md

 * If the filename ends with `.png`, this will save a PNG image (depth map or stereogram).
 * If the filename ends with `.jpg`, this will save a JPEG image (depth map or stereogram).

-**⚠️ Warning** When using the `wgpu` version, set the `CUBECL_WGPU_MAX_TASKS=1` environment variable to reduce memory usage.
-Without this option, memory usage on an Apple Silicon GPU can exceed 20+ GB.
-Other values (between 4 and 16) also keep memory usage within a reasonable range.

 ### GPU details

 Matrix Eyes was tested to support CPU-only and GPU-accelerated processing on: